·

 Applying thin cedar planks to a feature wall introduces a vertical, rhythmic texture that fills the room with a refreshing forest scent.
 Cedar is a naturally warm wood that makes a dining room feel cozy and incredibly well-insulated from the outside.

 The visible wood grain and knots add a complex organic pattern that serves as a beautiful backdrop for your minimalist art.
-It is a high-impact way to incorporate the “nature-first” philosophy into your Earthy Dining Room Design Inspirations.
+It is a high-impact way to incorporate the nature-first philosophy into your Earthy Dining Room Design Inspirations.

 12#.
 Woven Seagrass Wall Art